 UK publishers and distributors are obliged to deposit a copy of each of their works in the British Library, and on request in the five other specified libraries including Trinity College Library Dublin, under the terms of the Legal Deposit Libraries Act 2003 (UK).

 From 6 April 2013, under the Legal Deposit Libraries (Non-Print Works) Regulations 2013 (UK), the British Library and the other five specified legal deposit libraries are entitled to harvest content from UK-published material on UK websites, and to collect UK-published e-journals, e-books and other types of non-print publications, both on-line and off-line (e.g., CD-ROMs).
 Please note: these regulations only apply to UK publishers and distributors.
 More information is available from the British Library.

-Irish publishers and distributors are obliged by law to deposit 13 print copies of a book or journal with specified legal deposit libraries in Ireland and the United Kingdom.
+Irish publishers and distributors are obliged by law to deposit one copy of a book or journal in each of 13 specified legal deposit libraries in Ireland and the United Kingdom.

 For the purposes of the Act:

 - A publisher is anyone who issues or distributes publications to the public, irrespective of:

 - Size of the publishing operation

 - Number of copies of a published edition

 - Price of individual copies